Data Forest logo

 • Kafka provides data sets delivered in the queue it was produced using partitioning.
 Data within a partition are delivered in the queue, and data across partitions can be ordered using a timestamp.

 Kafka's ability to handle large amounts of data and ensure it is delivered reliably and consistently has made it a popular choice for customers that need to process and analyze data in real time.
+Book a call, get advice from DATAFOREST, and move in the right direction.

 Are you interested in enhanced insights through data aggregation?